How much does an elopement cost in the UK in 2026?

 Let’s take a look at

-Let’s take a look at Hitched (a leading UK online wedding planning tool), which suggests that the average cost of a wedding in the UK in 2023 was £20,700 with an average number of 80 guests.
-They surveyed over 1,800 couples in 2023 to identify how couples spent their money and broke it down as follows:
+Let’s take a look at Hitched (a leading UK online wedding planning tool), which suggests that the average cost of a wedding in the UK in 2025 is estimated to be between £20,090 and £25,625 with an average number of 80 guests.
+Costs vary significantly (depending on the type of wedding chosen) but can be broken down as follows:

 Venue hire – £8,800